Atchoums/Crypto_basic/README.md

 # Crypto_basic
-Soft for crypt and decrypt basics message
+Soft for crypt and decrypt basics messages
+Enjoy !